John Beilein: NBA coaching career

 On May 13, 2019, Beilein was named head coach of the Cleveland Cavaliers of the National Basketball Association (NBA), signing a five-year contract.
 Beilein was criticized for bringing his college game coaching style to the pros, including too much of an emphasis on fundamentals and an offense not suited to the NBA.
 During a film session, he apologized for stating that his team was no longer playing "like a bunch of thugs", stating that he had intended to say "slugs" but misspoke.
 During his tenure, Beilein hired Lindsay Gottlieb as the first woman coach to join the NBA from a college head coaching position.

 On February 19, 2020, Beilein resigned as the head coach of the Cavaliers, with the team stating that he "will be reassigned to a different role within the organization".
 Beilein became the third first-year head coach since 1990, after Jerry Tarkanian of the Spurs (1992–1993) and Randy Ayers of the 76ers (2003–2004), to coach the season opener without completing the season.

-After coaching

-In fall 2020, Beilein taught a course at Michigan titled "Coaching as Leading and Leading as Coaching" in the School of Education.
-He repeated teaching the course in spring 2021.
-He also serves as a college basketball analyst on the Big Ten Network.
 On June 2, 2021, the Detroit Pistons appointed Beilein to be the senior advisor for player development.
+On August 17, 2026, Beilein was hired as the senior coaching consultant under new head coach Sean Sweeney of the Orlando Magic.